 Burglary.
-A person commits the offense of burglary, which ranges from a felony of the fourth degree to a felony of the second degree depending on the prohibition violated, if the person, by force, stealth, or deception, does any of the following (R.C.
-2911.12, not in the act):
+Under existing law, unchanged by the bill, a person commits the offense of burglary, which ranges from a felony of the fourth degree to a felony of the second degree depending on the prohibition violated, if the person, by force, stealth, or deception, does any of the following (R.C.
+2911.12, not in the bill):